 While there were clear motivations for raising such a concern, many social scientists and philosophers of social science have resisted the conclusion that social science is inevitably or inherently more value-laden and thus less reliable than the natural sciences.
 Nevertheless, the concern over values in science has been a core element in numerous debates, including debates over what the possibilities are for unifying the sciences, whether the social sciences should be funded in the same way as the natural sciences, and whether the knowledge produced by social sciences is generally as reliable as that produced by the natural sciences.
 It is around this issue, of whether the social sciences are distinctive from the natural sciences with respect to values in science, that this chapter will be framed.
 Rather than provide a chronology of these debates, I will organize it into three main areas of concern with respect to values in social science.

-The first concerns the role of values in the direction and selection of research, the decision of which research to do.
+The first area concerns the role of values in the direction and selection of research, the decision of which research to do.
 The second concerns the role of values with respect to inference in science, the decision of what to infer from the evidence.
 And the third concerns the role of values with respect to language in science, and the way in which values permeate the words we use to describe things.
 We will examine each of these areas to survey the arguments for whether social science is distinctive with respect to the role values play in science.
 We will find that it is surprisingly hard to make the case that the social sciences have a distinctive problem of value contamination.
 Indeed, we will find that contrary to common wisdom, the practice of science, whether natural or social, is shot through with values.
 We will attempt to tease apart where and how values influence social science, and examine whether natural sciences are free from the same kinds of challenges found in the social sciences.
 Where values influence science, and how those values influence science, is crucial to understanding the role of values in science.
 By looking at the various ways in which values influence science generally, we can assess the arguments that social sciences are the same or different from natural sciences in this regard.

 First, a word about values.
 Values here are meant to indicate normative or emotive commitments people hold.
 Such commitments may be tacit or explicit.
 They can also concern a wide variety of things, from commitments to ethical principles, communal patterns of being, or even to qualities one wants to have in one’s knowledge about the world.
 Philosophers have carved up the possible space of values in various ways, but one common distinction is between values that concern epistemic/cognitive practices and values that concern moral and social life.
 Examples of cognitive values include concern for simplicity, explanatory power, theories with broad scope, and predictive accuracy.
 Caring about these attributes in one’s science makes these considerations values, but few have suggested that these values thereby corrupt science.
 Indeed, these values are generally considered wholly acceptable in science, and when scientists and philosophers refer to the value-free ideal for science (whether natural or social), they do not intend to exclude these particular values from science.
 Instead, it is the social/ethical/moral values that are thought to be the problem.